mieweb/docs/content/functions/system-administration/security/security-role-settings.md

     * No Access: No access to the demo screen when a patient's chart is open.
     * View: Can view demo screen on patient's chart, but can't modify it.
     * Add: Can add/manually add a patient into the {{% system-name %}} system (if your system does not interface w/ {{% system-name %}} , or you manually add each patient)  Refers to patient registration.
 Can add only, not edit demo. info.
-    * Edit: Can manually add/edit/change information on demo screen on a patient's chart.
+    * Edit: Can manually add/edit/change information on demographics screen on a patient's chart.
 Can edit/add alerts, etc.
 * Patient Insurance Policies:  This insurance screen shows on the patient demographics screen.
     * No Access: No access to the patient insurance.
 Nothing insurance related to the patient shows on the demo. screen at all.
 Keeps insurance info private.
     * View: The demographics screen shows insurances and allows a scan of the card.
 No editing, no adding options allowed.